syashwanths/syashwanths/README.md

 ## Hi there 👋

-# 👋 Hi, I'm Syashwanth S!
+# 👋 Hi, I'm Yashwanth S!

 Aspiring **Software Engineer** passionate about building impactful web applications and always eager to explore new technologies.